 Balance of Payments Definition

-Definition of Balance of Payments: The Balance of Payments shows a countries transactions with the rest of the world.
+The Balance of Payments shows a countries transactions with the rest of the world.
 It notes inflows and outflows of money and categorises them into different sections.
-The different sections of the Balance of Payments are:
+The two sections of the Balance of Payments are:

-When people refer to a balance of payments deficit they invariably mean a current account deficit
+When people refer to a balance of payments deficit they usually mean a current account deficit

 Financial Account (Capital) Balance of Payments